School of the Legends: History

 In January 2010, SOTL presented a plan of partnership to the NFLPA in Washington, DC and in June 2010, SOTL became an officially licensed partner.
 SOTL has filmed training classes with current and former NFL players, as well as organized live interviews with players.
 As part of their football training system, "Legends in Training," the organization administers courses taught by NFL players such as Michael Vick, Jerome Bettis, and Larry Fitzgerald.

-In September 2010 SOTL partnered with the NFLPA, Teamsters, and Feed the Children in New Orleans to assist 800 families affected by the destruction of 陳凱威wikion9.
+In September 2010 SOTL partnered with the NFLPA, Teamsters, and Feed the Children in New Orleans to assist 800 families affected by the destruction of Hurricane Katrina.
 SOTL is also an official partner of American Youth Football and Manning Passing Academy.

 An updated version of SchooloftheLegends.com (now inactive) launched in September 2011 along with mobile and iPad applications.

 December 2011, SOTL shot TV ad campaigns which featured Barry Sanders, Deion Sanders, Ray Lewis, Jerome Bettis, Chris Johnson and Cortland Finnegan.

 School of the Legends has been dissolved and various assets incorporated into other ventures.